Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsection{Promotion of Human Values}

-The principle of the promotion of human values is largely congruous with fundamental human rights, and includes the following three main concerns: supporting and promoting human values and human flourishing, benefiting society, and ensuring broad access to technology \cite{fjeld2020principled}.
-Online abusive content detection brings forward two conflicting human values: freedom of speech and respect for equality and dignity \cite{maitra2012speech,waldron2012harm,gagliardone2015countering}.
+The principle of the promotion of human values is largely congruous with fundamental human rights, and includes the following three main concerns: supporting and promoting human values and human flourishing, benefiting society, and ensuring broad access to technology \shortcite{fjeld2020principled}.
+Online abusive content detection brings forward two conflicting human values: freedom of speech and respect for equality and dignity \shortcite{maitra2012speech,waldron2012harm,gagliardone2015countering}.
 Freedom of speech is a fundamental human right stated in the Universal Declaration of Human Rights and recognized in the International Human Rights Law.
 Many national legislatures protect freedom of speech, yet they recognize the need for restrictions in certain cases, particularly when it conflicts with other rights and freedoms, for example in cases of defamation or hate speech.
-Abusive content can inflict significant psychological harm to its victims and even lead to physical violence \cite{gagliardone2015countering,gelber2016evidencing}.
-Members of marginalized groups can internalize the continuous message of their inferiority \cite{matsuda2018words}.
-Furthermore, negative stereotyping and dehumanizing language can lead to reduced pro-social behavior and increased anti-social behavior towards the victims, in extreme cases leading to atrocities and exploitation \cite{haslam2014dehumanization}.
+Abusive content can inflict significant psychological harm to its victims and even lead to physical violence \shortcite{gagliardone2015countering,gelber2016evidencing}.
+Members of marginalized groups can internalize the continuous message of their inferiority \shortcite{matsuda2018words}.
+Furthermore, negative stereotyping and dehumanizing language can lead to reduced pro-social behavior and increased anti-social behavior towards the victims, in extreme cases leading to atrocities and exploitation \shortcite{haslam2014dehumanization}.

-This conflict can be viewed as two sides of the same coin: protection of equality and dignity is necessary to ensure that everybody has the right to free speech, and that the voices of minority groups and individuals are not silenced through threats and offensive behavior \cite{delgado1997must,citron2011intermediaries,shepherd2015histories}.
-As \citeA{sen2009idea} points out, justice needs to be thought as degrees of fairness to all participants.
+This conflict can be viewed as two sides of the same coin: protection of equality and dignity is necessary to ensure that everybody has the right to free speech, and that the voices of minority groups and individuals are not silenced through threats and offensive behavior \shortcite{delgado1997must,citron2011intermediaries,shepherd2015histories}.
+As \shortciteA{sen2009idea} points out, justice needs to be thought as degrees of fairness to all participants.
 This should equally apply to offline and online spaces.
 The idea that the Internet is a place where any speech, no matter how offensive, is welcomed, clearly comes from the position of privilege.
 The ethical responsibility of society is to ensure safe environments where everybody can be heard.